JerseyConnect/Drupal-to-WordPress-Importer/README.md

 Instructions
 ------------

-1. Install a fresh copy of WordPress in the `drupal-to-wp/wp` subfolder and point it at your WP database
+1. Install a fresh copy of WordPress in the `drupal-to-wp/wp` subfolder and point it at a copy of your WP database
 1. Add any plugins you need to get custom post types, taxonomies, or roles
 1. Edit `settings.php` to point to your WP install and the Drupal database you want to import
 1. Open a web browser and visit the `drupal-to-wp` folder